ReiMoogan/UniScraper/README.md

 Due to the different data sources, the API is a from-scratch rewrite, so data differences will likely occur.

 ### `db` branch
-(Assuming one exists,) this branch contains a Visual Studio Database Project, which contains the table structures and Stored Procedures/Functions used.
+This branch contains a Visual Studio Database Project, which contains the table structures and Stored Procedures/Functions used.
 This can be used to set up a database if the project is to be replicated.
 Note that this is designed in SQL Server (with full-text search).
 Porting to MySQL or Postgres is not my top priority.